 There are more than 3,000 different species of stick insects in the world.
 They are popular pets among insect enthusiasts due to their low-maintenance care level and interesting appearance.
 If you are planning on keeping stick insects as pets, you’ll need to know what to feed them.
 They are herbivores and prefer eating leaves.
 Keep reading to learn more about what they eat in the wild and what you should feed them as pets.

 Walking Stick Insects in the Wild

 The adult walking stick in the wild can range from 1 to 12 inches in length, depending on the species.
-Their colors vary and can include green, brown, yellow, white, and grey.
+Their colors vary and can include green, brown, yellow, white, and gray.
 Their primary means of protection from predators is their ability to resemble a twig or stick and blend in.

-The many different species of walking stick insects have one thing in common: They are all herbivores.
+The many different species of walking stick insects have one thing in common: they are all herbivores.
 Depending on the species, certain plants might be preferred, but leaves are almost always the favorite part of the plant for walking stick snacks.

 Since they can be found on every continent except Antarctica, the diet of a walking stick insect includes thousands of different leaves.
 Their environment varies from temperate to tropical climates.
 They live in woodlands and tropical forests.
 They rarely come down to ground level, instead spending most of their lives in trees.